KendricksLCamille/SimpleBookCrudApplication/README.md

 - See docs/tasks.md for a roadmap of improvements (including CONTRIBUTING.md and LICENSE placeholders to be added).
 - Until a LICENSE is added, treat this repository as "All rights reserved" by default.

+## Design decisions and trade-offs

+- Backend: .NET 9 Minimal API for simplicity and fast startup; endpoints organized via a mapper class to keep Program.cs small.
+- Database: SQLite chosen for local dev simplicity; migrations are included and applied automatically at startup (Database.Migrate).
+Trade-off: not ideal for high concurrency; swap connection string for server DB in production.
+- Seeding: Configurable via appsettings (Enabled/Count) to provide demo data; avoided heavy seed logic.
+Trade-off: random data is not deterministic; tests should disable seeding.
+- CORS: Configured via appsettings per environment instead of hardcoding.
+Easier portability between hosts.
+- Frontend: React + Vite + React Query for server state; environment variable VITE_API_URL is used to point at the backend.
+- Swagger: Enabled only in Development to avoid exposing in production without auth.

 ## Acknowledgements